reach-sh/reach-lang/docs-vue/src/ref-programs-consensus.md

 ::: note
-XXX (secref "ref-networks") discusses how Reach supports remote objects on specific consensus networks.
+${seclink("ref-networks")} discusses how Reach supports remote objects on specific consensus networks.
 :::

-A <Defn :name="remote object">remote object</Defn> is representation of a foreign contract in a Reach application.
+A ${defn("remote object")} represents a foreign contract in a Reach application.
 During a consensus step, a Reach computation may consensually communicate with such an object via a prescribed interface.

 A remote object is constructed by calling the `remote` function with an address and an interface---an object where each key is bound to a function type.
 For example: